VanyaKo/Compiler_Construction/parser/readme.md

 - IDENTIFIER is not colliding with the superclass attributes and other near defined attributes
 - typename is a existing class, either declared by the user or is defined in the runtime library
-- if typename is void, no return must be in the scope (moved to the syntax layer)
+- if typename is void, no return must be in the scope

 ### constructorDeclaration

-- no return must be in the scope (moved to the syntax layer)
+- no return must be in the scope
 - iff class extends EntryPoint, the constructor must be `this(stdin: StdIn, stdout: StdOut, stderr: StdOut, args: Array[Array[Integer]])`

 ### variableDeclaration